koertstribos/snipandstitch/readme.md

     trial.SetInterpolateSlope(False)

-moreover, you can perform a drift correction on a subset of trials.
+Moreover, you can perform a drift correction on a subset of trials.
 In our experiments, we observed error to accumulate at a linear rate different for measurement of each participant.
-This error can be corrected by calling
+Correcting this drift requires trials to start and end with gaze at (roughly) the same position.
+You can perform the drift correction on a list of trials by calling:

     Functions.SetLinearCorrection(trials)
     -------------------------------------